About Us

 2020

 In 2020, Real Food CT established itself as a 501(c)3 nonprofit, and raised over $40,000 through grants, private donations, and the Sustainable CT Match Fund.
 We used the funds to add infrastructure including a season-extending hoop house run on donated solar panels, two farm stands, irrigation, seeds, farm supplies, and summer internships for college and high school students.
-All of this allowed us to expand our production, donation recipients, and begin our young farmer training program, with two interns, one of whom went on to a job in the food system.

 We teamed up with the CVH Animal Sanctuary and transformed their 30,000 square-foot area of 30 raised beds into a production garden.
 We kicked off our Farm surplus program, adding 3 donation partners.
 Between our own production gardens and our donation partners, we donated a total of 10,000 pounds of food.